Telecominfraproject/oopt-gnpy/docs/excel.rst

 Service sheet
 -------------

 Service sheet is optional.
-It lists the services for which path and feasibility must be computed with ``gnpy-path_request``.
+It lists the services for which path and feasibility must be computed with ``gnpy-path-request``.

 Service sheet must contain 11 columns::